labermt/CST000SRS00/REPORT.md

-Name: <Your name here>
+Name: Jordan Clark

-Unresolved Issues: Place your unresolved issues here.
-Include things you tried to resolve them.
+Unresolved Issues: My repository was renamed to CST000SRS00-1 because I still have the CST000SRS00 repository from CST126

-Notes: The more concise and detailed the notes, the better the grade.
+Notes: Compiled in Visual Studio 2017 for Windows 10

 ###